DaProphet76/Rift-Breakers-Codex/story/The Sundering Chronicles/book_01_ignorance/chapter_01.md

 Behind him, a man muttered, “That scanner’s new.”

 “No it isn’t,” a woman replied.
-“You just noticed it.”
+“You're just noticing it now.”

 The scanner chimed green.